JParks1976/BioinformaticsMaterials/labExercises/BioinfWk4Lab.md

-#Bioinformatics Week 2 Lab
+#Bioinformatics Week 4 Lab
-##Unix and command line interface
+##Data parsing and statistical analysis in R

 Slides for the introduction to this course, as well as a PDF of this document, can be found on [Blackboard](http://blackboard.uttyler.edu).